 - Mix milk with sour cream and food coloring, Keep aside.

-- Sift twice the flour, cornstarch, baking powder, baking soda, cocoa powder, and salt.
+- Sift twice or thrice the flour, cornstarch, baking powder, baking soda, cocoa powder, and salt.
 Keep aside.

-- In a bowl, Beat the butter with oil until well combined.
-Add the sugar and beat until creamy, now add the eggs and beat well for two minutes.
+- In a bowl, beat the butter for three minutes, then add the oil and beat for two more minutes until well combined and lighter in color.
+Add the sugar and beat until creamy, now add the eggs, then add the vanilla, beat well for three to four minutes.

 - Add the milk and sour cream mixture to the previous mixture and beat for a minute.
-Gradually add the dry ingredients and mix gently for few seconds (not more than 7 seconds.)
+Gradually add the dry ingredients and mix gently for a few seconds using a whisk or a hand mixer on low speed (not more than 7 seconds.)

 - Pour the batter in the previously prepared pans and bake for 27 minutes or until a toothpick inserted in the middle of the cake comes out clean.
-(When you test if the cake is done baking, the toothpick might come out red, that’s normal.
-If the toothpick doesn’t have a batter on it the cake is done.)
+(When you test if the cake is baked, the toothpick might come out red, that’s normal.
+If the toothpick doesn’t have a batter on it, the cake is ready.)

-- Cool the cake in the pan while on a wire rack for 9 minutes.
-Remove cake from pan and place on wire rack to cool completely.
+- Place the cake while in the pan over a cooling rack for 9 minutes.
+Remove cake from the pan and place on a wire rack to cool completely.

 - Beat the butter until light and creamy.

-- Add the confectioner's sugar and beat for 3 minutes on medium high.
+- Add the confectioner's sugar and vanilla.
+Beat for 3 minutes on medium-high.

-- The frosting is creamy, but it will be easy to use it for frosting your cake.
+- The frosting is creamy, but you should be able to frost and decorate the cake.